1. Download the Intake Form (MS Word .DOC format or Plain Text .TXT format), fill it out, and return it to [email protected].

 - A shot of the horse from behind and above, showing the shoulders and the area where a saddle sits on your horse’s back.
 Safety first!
 Don’t get kicked when you take this photo.
 Pro tip, either stand on a mounting block 10 feet behind the horse, or hold your smartphone in the air above the horse’s hindquarters.

 - post them online to a sharing site like TinyPic or Imgur and send me the links, or

 - post them in a public Facebook photo album, then send me the link.

-Critical Photo #1: The horse’s primary rider, shown from the side, in or out of the saddle
+Critical Photo #1: The RIDER in question, shown from the side, in or out of the saddle

 So I need to see your body and get a sense of your body proportions.
 Any shot of you from the side, in or out of the saddle, would be fine.
 I’m looking especially at your torso, legs, and behind.

 For extra brownie points, send a picture of you riding in your current saddle.
 This helps me assess stuff like whether your current seat size might be too big or small for you, whether you would benefit from a different flap cut/angle/length, etc.